 Register online with us for an Occupational Lead Poisoning Prevention account by selecting “Register a New Business Activity.”
-Visit the Information Needed to Register for a Permit, License, or Account webpage for a list of information you may need to complete your registration.
+Visit the Online Services webpage for a list of information you may need to complete your registration.

 Who is required to register?

 As an employer, you are required to register if your business:

 - Is in an industry category that has been identified as having a potential for occupational lead poisoning,

 - Had lead or lead-containing materials present in their business operation during the previous calendar year, and

 - Had ten or more employees who each worked 160 hours or more in California in the previous calendar year – whether or not an individual employee's specific job involved exposure to lead or lead-contaminating materials.